Erik Hazelhoff Roelfzema: War in Europe

-In February 1941 Roelfzema wrote his 'Leids manifesto', which criticized German demands of excluding the Jewish students from the student societies.
+In February 1941, Roelfzema wrote his 'Leids manifesto', which criticized German demands of excluding the Jewish students from the student societies.
 It called upon the students of Leiden to resist the policies of the German occupiers.
-At his own expense he had it printed, and during the night of 14/15 February Roelfzema and eleven of his compatriots posted it all over Leiden.
-Ten days later the board of the university made a request of the students that they resist the German occupiers no further.
+He printed it at his own expense, and, during the night of 14/15 February, Roelfzema and eleven of his compatriots posted it all over Leiden.
+Ten days later, the board of the university made a request of the students that they resist the German occupiers no further.
 Roelfzema wrote a reply on 6 March, pledging in principle to commit no more opposition at the university.
 In April he was arrested by the secret police and held for a week at the notorious "Orange hotel", a political prison run by the Germans in Scheveningen.

-In the midst of the unrest and disruption, the Germans re-opened the University of Leiden for ten days.
-As it happened Roelfzema had been studying hard and took this opportunity to take exams.
-Taking his exams in formal tuxedo, as was the custom of his student society Minerva, he passed and was awarded his doctorate in law on 10 June 1941.
+In the midst of the unrest and disruption, the Germans re-opened Leiden University for ten days.
+As it happened, Roelfzema had been studying hard and took this opportunity to take exams.
+Taking his exams in formal tuxedo, as was the custom of his student society, Minerva, he passed and was awarded his doctorate in law on 10 June 1941.
 He was the first member of his class to attain the degree.
-Leiden was closed again soon afterwards.
-Three weeks later he was an Engelandvaarder, a Dutchman who escaped Nazi control by finding a way to reach England.
+Leiden University was closed again soon afterwards.
+Three weeks later, he was an Engelandvaarder, a Dutchman who escaped Nazi control by finding a way to reach England.
 Roelfzema, Peter Tazelaar, Bram van der Stok, Gerard Volkersz and Toon Buitendijk posed as crew members aboard the SS St. Cergue, a Swiss freighter bound for New York City.
 The ship was intercepted in the North Sea by the British cruiser HMS Devonshire, suspecting her to be a German supply ship.
 The Devonshire escorted her to Tórshavn, in the Faroe Islands, were the stowaways were brought ashore.
 Roelfzema persuaded the captain of the British cruiser to give them passage to Britain.